 Inflation continues to rise at steady rate

-The price of a basket of goods in the Consumer Price Index rose 2.3 per cent in June compared to a year earlier.
+The price of a basket of goods in the Consumer Price Index rose 2.3 per cent in June compared with a year earlier.
 The same rate was also recorded in May, while inflation was at 2.2 per cent in April.

 There was also a 4.3 per cent increase in clothing and footwear, and a rise of 3.2 per cent in the health and personal care sector.